wbcmedia/wbcmedia.github.io/draft.md

 # 9 - FOC Gideon Meets Barclay and Barclay

-- Gideon is speaking into a large mobile phone
+- Gideon dances up the aisle
 - In his other hand he holds a sheet of paper (a fake will he's just made)

 **_Gideon_** : The old fool's left everything to his servants.
 I know.
 I know.
 Don't worry, you'll get your money.
 I just need a bit more time...
 There's no need to threaten me George.
 It'll all work out.
 I promise.